ConstBob/Context-Memory-Management-for-Agents/README.md

    TAVILY_API_KEY=your_tavily_key
    DISCORD_TOKEN=your_discord_token
    ```
-3. For quick access to our deployed instance, join our discord channel https://discord.gg/Ur7dS9Fut2
+3. For quick access to our deployed instance, join our discord channel https://discord.gg/Ur7dS9Fut2 and @ the bot in #general
    ![Query Example](tutorial/example.jpg)
 #### Evaluation
 - **Baseline evaluation**: `python baseline_evaluation.py`